It turns out the felty community is also affected by the pandemic.

 Felties are made of wool and wire.
-When I finish a creation it comes to life like Pinocchio.
+When I finish a creation, it comes to life like Pinocchio, then fledges into the world to be among its own kind.
 Felties are a species unto themselves.
-They live in a parallel universe that is much like ours, but smaller and softer.
-This is how their community is dealing with the pandemic.

 Over the seasons friends oozed, hopped, flew, crawled or slithered by for tea.
 We had enchanted tea parties in this magical yard.
 Their manners were charming, except for Ms. Toad who peed on my hand as I was helping her be seated.
 She had a pre-existing bladder disorder so I didn't take it personally.
 The woodland guests came to my home.
 The ocean dwelling friends invited me to theirs on the stony shores of the Salish Sea.
 Each one sat for a portrait.

 As a tea snob I like black, loose leaf, organic, fair-trade, free-range, non-gluten, shade-grown, CFC free, no MSG, vegan, dolphin friendly, Earl Grey tea.
 Some guests preferred we share a pot of fresh picked mint tisane.
 Two chose an earwig infusion.
 It was slightly bitter.

 My gratitude to Mother Nature, who nurtures these delicate little wonders.
 Long may she reign.

 These foxes are made of wool and wire.
 This craft is called sculptural felting or needle felting.
 Wool fibres have microscopic barbs that grab onto each other which is why sweaters felt and shrink if you throw them in the washing machine.